Migrant And Refugee Advocates Call On Trump To Tone Down Anti-Immigrant Rhetoric

 "Hateful words always lead to hateful acts.
 And that's exactly what happened here," Hetfield said.
 "Words matter.
 And they especially matter when they come from the president of the United States."

-In the wake of the Pittsburgh shooting, advocates for migrants and refugees are calling on President Trump to tone down his anti-immigrant rhetoric.
+In the aftermath of the Pittsburgh shooting, advocates for migrants and refugees are calling on Trump to tone down his anti-immigrant rhetoric.
 But with just over a week to go before the midterm elections, there's no reason to think that the president will heed those calls.

-By the end of his speech at the weekend rally in Illinois, President Trump was back to familiar talking points about "criminal immigrants," vowing to stop the caravan of migrants that's slowly making its way across Mexico to the Southwest border.
+By the end of his speech at the Illinois rally, Trump was back to familiar talking points about "criminal immigrants," vowing to stop the migrants slowly making their way across Mexico to the Southwest border.

 "They have to come in legally.
 Like all of the millions of people that are waiting on line right now.
 They've can't break into our borders.
 They're not going to," Trump said.

-Today the Department of Defense announced that the president is sending thousands of troops to the Southwest border.
-And the White House is mulling an executive order that would close the border to migrants.
+Monday, the Department of Defense announced that the president is sending thousands of troops to the Southwest border.
+And the White House is mulling over an executive order that would close the border to migrants.

 The president's supporters dismiss any connection between his rhetoric on immigration and the motivations of the Pittsburgh attacker.